-ICAEW will be providing expert insights into the UK government's finances for the fourth time, when the Institute of Fiscal Studies (IFS) publishes its Green Budget on 16 October 2018.
-Alongside hosting the launch at Chartered Accountants Hall, ICAEW is providing two chapters examining the UK governments assets and defence spending.
+ICAEW provided its expert insights into the UK government's finances for the fourth time, when the Institute of Fiscal Studies (IFS) published its Green Budget on 16 October 2018.
+Alongside hosting the launch at Chartered Accountants Hall, ICAEW has contributed two chapters examining the UK governments assets and defence spending.

 ICAEW welcomes the publication today of the 2016-17 Whole of Government Accounts (WGA).